NAL-i5K/jbrowse-plugin-linkout/README.md

 }
 ```

-2. Add to the "formatDetails" in "tracks" of your JBrowse Web config:
+**2. Add to the "formatDetails" in "tracks" of your JBrowse Web config:**

 ```json
 "tracks": [